 This post contains affiliate links and we make a small commission for purchases made using these links.

 You guys, in case you didn’t know, homemade ice cream is pure magic, especially when you don’t need any fancy equipment to make it.
-This right here is the best no-churn ice cream you’ll ever eat, I promise.
+This right here is the best no-churn vanilla ice cream you’ll ever eat, I promise.
 And no, it’s not the sticky sweet, waxy tasting, no-churn ice cream you may have tried before.

 This homemade vanilla ice cream is rich, flavorful, creamy, and indulgent.
 No waxy or icy texture in sight.
 And you want to know the best part?
 You don’t need an ice cream maker—just a handful of everyday ingredients, a little patience, and some freezer space.
 It’s so great.